TSB bereavement: phone, email or DocuSign – no branch visit needed

 How to obtain probate

 If TSB does require probate, our guide to how long does probate take explains the process and typical timescales.
-The short answer is that straightforward probate in England and Wales currently takes three to six months from application to grant – though the Probate Registry is subject to delays.
+Straightforward probate in England and Wales currently takes three to six months from application to grant, though the Probate Registry is subject to delays.

 How long does the process take?

 Where probate is required, the timeline extends significantly.
-The grant of probate process itself typically takes three to six months (see our probate timeline guide), after which TSB can begin releasing funds.
-Once probate is granted and documents submitted to TSB, processing generally takes one to two weeks.
+Probate itself typically takes three to six months from application.
+Once the grant is received and submitted to TSB, processing generally takes a further 10 to 15 working days.

-• Waiting for a full death certificate (when an inquest is ongoing, an interim certificate is available but some processes require the full certificate)
+• Waiting for a full death certificate (an interim certificate is available when an inquest is ongoing, but some stages require the full certificate)

 • Complex estates – multiple accounts, overseas assets, or disputes about entitlement

-• Missing documents – TSB will write to you if something is outstanding, and the one-week response window refers to this notification, not completion
+• Missing documents – TSB will contact you if something is outstanding, and their one-week response window refers to this notification, not completion

 Things to watch out for

 TSB uses DocuSign, not a standard web form.
 The online process requires a smartphone or tablet for ID verification in some cases.
-If you – or the person dealing with the estate – is not comfortable with this, calling or going in branch is simpler.
+If the person dealing with the estate is not comfortable with this, calling or going in branch is simpler.

 The Farewill partnership is optional.
 TSB promotes Farewill on their bereavement pages.
 Farewill is a legitimate probate service, but you are not required to use it.
 You can apply for probate yourself through the GOV.UK Probate Registry or use any solicitor of your choice.

-Keep a note of what you’ve told them.
+Keep a record of all contact.
 TSB will give you a reference or case number when you make the initial notification.
 Keep it.
-Every subsequent contact should reference this number to avoid repeating yourself.
+Every subsequent contact should reference this number to avoid repeating yourself and to track the case through the system.

 Funeral costs can be paid directly.
-If you have a final funeral invoice and want TSB to pay the funeral director directly from the deceased’s account (before the estate is fully administered), TSB can do this – but only from a final invoice.
-Estimated bills are not accepted.
-This is a useful provision; it means funeral costs do not have to come out of your own pocket while you wait for the estate to be settled.
+If you have a final funeral invoice and want TSB to pay the funeral director directly from the deceased’s account before the estate is fully administered, TSB can do this.
+Estimated bills are not accepted – only the final invoice from the funeral director on headed paper.
+This is useful if funeral costs would otherwise need to come out of your own pocket while probate is awaited.

 If there is debt in the account.
 TSB will provide information about any outstanding loans, overdrafts, or credit card balances.
 These become debts of the estate and are settled before anything is distributed to beneficiaries.
 TSB will not chase you personally for these unless you were a joint borrower.
 For detailed guidance on what happens to bank accounts when someone dies, including how debt is handled, see our dedicated guide.